 Netflix is one of our favorite video streaming platforms, and is nearly single-handedly responsible for building up a platform viable for cordcutters and cable subscribers alike.
 While Hulu, Amazon, and HBO have all followed in the path of Netflix, their streaming service truly created a brand new strategy for users from 5 to 95 looking to find new entertainment options in the world of peak television.
 There are hundreds of movies and shows to choose from on Netflix, making it one of the easiest ways to kick back and relax and then end of a long day.
 Whether you’re marathoning a series or catching up on some old favorites, you’re bound to be entertained.

-Netflix is also great because it allows for watching on multiple devices.
-Once you have an account, you can stream Netflix to pretty much anything with an internet connection and a screen.
-Most people can enjoy Netflix almost anywhere, from a laptop, tablet, smartphone, to a video game console.
+One of the reasons for Netflix’s success is its availability on nearly every platform imaginable.
+Once you’ve opened an account, you can stream Netflix to pretty much any device with an internet connection and a screen.
+Most users can enjoy Netflix almost anywhere, from a laptop, tablet, smartphone, to a video game console.

 However, nothing quite beats finding your beloved movie and popping it on the big screen–in other words, watching Netflix on your TV.
 But that takes another step, because most TVs can’t connect to Netflix directly.

 There are a lot of ways to do this, and all you need is one of the devices we’re going to list.
-These tutorials, will take you step-by-step through how you can watch Netflix on your television using anything from a phone to a Kindle.
+These tutorials, will take you step-by-step through how you can watch Netflix on your television using anything from a phone to a set top box to a Kindle.

 Before we go any further, let’s quickly go down the list of what devices you can use to viewing Netflix on your TV.
 The compatible devices and connections are: